-- Monitor board actions to assure that they are consistent with the board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the board's own authority; - a.
+- 1. Monitor board actions to assure that they are consistent with the board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the board's own authority; - a.
 Conduct and monitor all board meeting deliberations to assure that board discussion and attention are focused on board issues, as defined in board policy (see GC-3) and conducted with consistent protocol.
-The Chair will: - Refrain from repeating, summarizing or disagreeing with members' comments as discussion is facilitated; - Speak to issues in turn as do other members; - Permit discussion of action items during business meetings only after a motion and second; - Recognize members in order for them to speak; - Not offer motions or seconds while serving as presiding officer. - b.
+The Chair will: - Refrain from repeating, summarizing or disagreeing with members' comments as discussion is facilitated; - Speak to issues in turn as do other members; - Permit discussion of action items during business meetings only after a motion and second; - · Recognize members in order for them to speak; - Not offer motions or seconds while serving as presiding officer. - b.
 Assure that board meeting discussions are productive, efficient and orderly; - c.
-Chair board meetings using the authority normally vested in the chair as described in Robert's Rules of Order, unless otherwise listed in board governance. - d.
-Lead timely board meeting debriefings and periodic self-assessments to ensure continuous process improvement. - 2.
-Make all interpretive decisions of board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment. - 3.
-Compile and facilitate the board's summative evaluation of the superintendent.
+Chair board meetings using the authority normally vested in the chair as described in Robert's Rules of Order, unless otherwise listed in board governance; - d.
+Lead timely board meeting debriefings and periodic self-assessments to ensure continuous process improvement. - Make all interpretive decisions of board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment.
+The Chair is not authorized to:

-- 4. Represent the board as its official spokesperson about issues decided by the board and other matters related to official board business. - 5.
+- a. make any interpretive decisions about policies created by the board in the Results and Operational Expectations policy areas.
+Interpretation of these policies is the responsibility of the superintendent; - b. exercise any authority as an individual to supervise or direct the superintendent. - 3.
+Compile and facilitate the board's summative evaluation of the superintendent. - 4.
+Represent the board as its official spokesperson about issues decided by the board and other matters related to official board business. - 5.
 When necessary, sign all contracts and reports authorized by the board, other than employee contracts, except as otherwise provided by law. - 6.
 Nominate members of all board committees, subject to board approval. - 7.
-On behalf of the board, and in concert with the Vice-Chair and the superintendent, develop proposed board meeting agendas consistent with the board's annual calendar. - 9.
-Establish a procedure to ensure that board members with overlapping districts are represented in appointing advisory board members. - 10.
+On behalf of the board, and in concert with the Vice-Chair and the superintendent, develop proposed board meeting agendas consistent with the board's annual calendar. - 8.
+Establish a procedure to ensure that board members with overlapping districts are represented in appointing advisory board members. - 9.
 The Chair is not authorized to make any interpretive decisions about policies created by the board in the Results and Operational Expectations policy areas.
 The superintendent may use reasonable interpretation of board governance.
-The board will make any final determination on interpreting board governance. - 11.
+The board will make any final determination on interpreting board governance. - 10.
 The Chair is not authorized to exercise any authority as an individual to supervise or direct the superintendent.